 The exhaust hose must be certified for marine use.
-The system must be designed to prevent water from entering the exhaust under any sea conditions and at any angle of the vessels hull.
+The system must be designed to prevent water from entering the exhaust under any sea conditions and at any angle

 A detailed 40 page Marine Installation Manual covering gasoline and diesel engines and generators is provided with each unit sold.
-Additional copies can be obtain off our website in pdf form. www.westerbeke.com

-AVAILABLE FROM YOUR WESTERBEKE DEALER
+Additional copies can be obtain off our website in pdf form. www.westerbeke.com AVAILABLE FROM YOUR WESTERBEKE DEALER